Frequently Asked Questions

-If you still want more information, contact Aria's Comprehensive Center for Bariatric Surgery at 1-877-808-ARIA (2742) to make an appointment for a consultation.
+If you still want more information, contact Aria's Comprehensive Center for Bariatric Surgery at 215-612-5001 to make an appointment for a consultation.

-You can also attend a FREE seminar, where you can learn more about bariatric surgery and have your questions answered by one of our physicians.
 Support groups are also available for pre- and post- operative patients that provide the encouragement and information for those dealing with obesity.
-Schedules are available online for our seminars and support groups.
+Schedules are available online for our support groups.
 A Frequently Asked Questions page is also available to answer some of the questions you might have right now.

 1. How do I know if I am a candidate for bariatric surgery?